Semicolonstartingtexts/conversationhubstandards/standards.md

 Communication System Commands

-Thinking the phrases send a message to…, replay the last message…, set my messaging confirmation… or reply with… if the user will give the reserved system command through the server for each of the appropriate context is met and the send a message provision of the server, has been consented to in any current or previous form whether connected or disconnected from the server, the default messaging confirmation is “Send, confirm”
+Thinking the phrases send a message to…, replay the last message…, set my messaging confirmation… or reply with… if the user will give the reserved system command through the server for each of the appropriate context is met and the send a message provision of the server, has been consented to in any current or previous form whether connected or disconnected from the server, the default messaging confirmation is “Send and confirm”

 Send a message to… and a description, name, either, of a user on or off the server which has consented before to the send a message provision, and a message to send which ends in send and a second or more of a pause lets the receiving user or other role’s self of the message’s self notice a message has been received sent by the sending user’s first name and last initial and the timestamp down to the minute of when the message was sent as soon as is safe and practical and acceptably private for the recipient by the recipient’s standards and expectations for the notification of the receipt of the message and the message sent, if the message doesn’t end in the user’s abandon, or the recipient isn’t a consented recipient and then the user notices that